mdasadul/classical-ml/README.md

 __NOTE__: It is recommended to view the iPython Notebook files (.ipynb) on https://nbviewer.jupyter.org/ instead of Github.

+## Contributing

+Feel free to fork this repository and add your own implementations of these algorithms for your own datasets.
+Create a Pull Request and add your own (appropriately named) branch with a summary of proposed changes.

 ### Univariate Linear Regression

 Given linear two dimensional data, computes the best fit line, i.e. for new input values, the model predicts corresponding output values for them.